-The Master of Science in Accounting program is designed to develop the student’s leadership, decision-making, and critical-thinking abilities.
-Students entering the program should have an undergraduate degree in accounting.
-Students without an undergraduate degree in accounting must complete the undergraduate courses necessary to be prepared for graduate courses.
-Students are given opportunities to make decisions based on the critical evaluation of real-life situations.
+The Master of Science in Accounting (MS Accounting) program is designed to develop the student’s leadership, decision-making, and critical-thinking abilities.
+Students entering the program are expected to have an undergraduate degree in accounting.
+Students without an undergraduate degree in accounting, need to have a foundation of 24 hours of undergraduate accounting coursework to be prepared for graduate accounting program and the CPA exam.
+Students in the MS Accounting program gain extensive experience in the research, analysis, documentation, and communication or real-world problems in accounting and taxation.
 The faculty strive to prepare graduate accounting students for career opportunities and to compete effectively in global business.

 Program Level Student Learning Outcomes